 What Happens If I Was Partially at Fault for the Accident?

 You may still recover monetary compensation if you partially contributed to the accident, but you will receive reduced damages based on your percentage of fault.
 As your legal representatives, we will aggressively protect your right to collect damages regardless of whether you contributed to the accident.

 Under Tennessee’s comparative fault law, claimants can receive compensation if they are 49 percent or less at fault for causing an accident.
 Claimants who were 50 percent or more at fault for causing an accident cannot collect damages.

 How Long Do I Have to Take Action?

 Tennessee’s statute of limitations gives you one year after the date of an accident to file a personal injury claim or lawsuit.
 It is important not to wait too long to file your claim, however.
 Collecting the evidence necessary to support a valid claim takes time.

 The sooner you contact us, the sooner we can begin working on your behalf.

-If someone else’s negligence left you seriously injured or grieving the loss of a loved one, trust the Law Offices of Ogle, Elrod & Baril, PLLC, to help you get the compensation you deserve.
+If someone else’s negligence left you seriously injured or grieving the loss of a loved one, trust OEB Law, PLLC, to help you get the compensation you deserve.
 No amount of money can bring back a loved one or heal a catastrophic injury, but we work hard to get justice for you and your family.
 Call us now at 865-546-1111 for a free claim evaluation with a motorcycle accident lawyer in Farragut.